Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

-as per \eqref{eq:GaussProduct}.
+similarly as in \eqref{eq:GaussProduct}.
 The solution $ \mb{\hat{\dot{q}}} $ is a reference joint velocity, which can be used to control the robot through a velocity or a position controller (in which case it should be integrated numerically).